Why investors must look to the future, a gold stock to avoid, and what really is a realistic rate of return

 Think you can do better than 5% annual returns?
 Some brilliant minds say no way

 Ian McGugan's father was fond of remarking that a man who has low expectations can never be disappointed.
 He prefers to think that he did not mean this remark as a reflection upon his experience as a parent, but rather as an investing tip.
 It’s a tip that has special relevance these days, with interest rates scraping along historic bottoms and stocks hovering at scary heights.
 Given this ugly starting point, how much can an investor reasonably expect to earn in the years ahead?
-Ian McGugan explains.
+Ian McGugan has some sobering thoughts.

 Seeking bond ETFs that can weather rising interest rates